-Frame edit button.
+Frame dedit button.
 Then click on the path to add a Key Frame at that location.

 In floor plan view, each Key Frame is represented by a camera symbol centered along the walkthrough path.
-It displays the frame number, is pointed in the direction of its Camera Angle, and its position along the path corresponds to the Time setting.
+It displays the frame number, is pointed in the direction of its Camera Angle, and its position along the path corresponds to its Time setting.

-Key Frame positions and other properties can be edited in the Walkthrough Path Specification dialog.
-See "General Panel" on page 525.
+Key Frame Time, Angle, and other properties can be edited in the Walkthrough Path Specification dialog.
+See "General Panel" on page 526.